22 Team-Building Activities Your Coworkers Won’t Hate (We Promise)

-And yes, you’ve probably done team-building activities in the workplace, too.
+And yes, you’ve probably done team-building activities (and maybe played some icebreaker games) in the workplace, too.
 While they tend to get a bad rap—picture some mandatory HR event where everyone looks miserable and no one wants to go along for the ride—the right kinds of team-building exercises can bring people closer together, help teams work more effectively, and identify gaps and strengths in individual members.

 Want to skip right to the good stuff?
 Here are our suggestions for:

 - Team-Building Activities to Do During a Meeting

 - Team-Building Activities to Do During the Workday

 - Team-Building Activities to Do Outside the Office